emberjs/data/guides/requests/examples/1-auth.md

 This way every request that was made using this request manager will have `X-CSRF-Token` header added to it when needed.

+### Secure Cookie

+Secure cookies are automatically managed by the browser, so we don't need to do anything special to send them with our requests when using native fetch (as for instance the provided `Fetch` handler does).
+We just need to make sure that we are requesting our API from the same domain that it is served from.

+There are a few scenarios where you may need to manage the cookie yourself, in these cases you could write a handler and take the same approach as the JWT Token example above.
+For instance, using a WebView to deploy a mobile or desktop app or if you are using a custom fetch library that doesn't automatically send cookies (potentially for something like SSR).

 ---